1,000+ Opportunities

 Support and technical assistance will be provided before, during, and after the application process.
 Visit Mississippi Campaign for Grade-Level Reading Website

-Based on current listing details, eligibility includes: Local community coalitions coordinated by nonprofit organizations in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local community coalitions coordinated by nonprofit organizations in Mississippi.
+Confirm the full requirements in the official notice before applying.